 Arts and Culture

-Research conducted for the city’s Creative City Roadmap and Minneapolis Creative Index reports shows that arts and culture offerings are abundant and vibrant in Minneapolis and contribute greatly to quality of life and to the local and regional economy.
+Research conducted for the city’s Creative City Roadmap and Minneapolis Creative Index reports shows that Arts and cultural offerings are abundant in the city and the vast number of diverse artists and creative workers contribute greatly to the city's vibrancy, quality of life and to the local and regional economy.
 Minneapolis is an arts and culture powerhouse due to the number of creative workers and economic outputs of the creative sector, giving the city a favorable competitive advantage.
 The research also demonstrates, however, that not everyone is benefiting equally from this abundance.
 This is why it’s critically important to engage creative workers and organizations in envisioning a future where all Minneapolitans can access and experience opportunities in the creative economy as well as see themselves and their communities revealed in and celebrated among the City’s arts and cultural assets.

 6 Policies relate to this topic.
 Click on a policy below to learn more about it.

 Arts and Creative Spaces, Venues, and Districts

 Emphasize the Value of Minneapolis' Arts and Culture

 POLICY 30 REVISED

 POLICY 32 REVISED